 Saturday: some Competitions and Time Trials

-Sunday: Longer Run with individual groups/pods
+Sunday: Longer Run with meet-up groups

 The two team practices and Sunday long runs are typically enough training for 7/8-year-olds, while older athletes need additional training to truly be ready for competition.
-Below is a table that will give you a basic guideline for your athlete’s age group.